jeffreyrivor/jeffreyrivor.github.io/japan/_posts/2023-12-10-how-to-get-japan-accounts-as-a-foreigner.md

 probably also work; I've successfully used [HMV & Books Online](https://www.hmv.co.jp/) with a U.S. shipping address (side note: while the shipping costs can be steep because of using international air freight, they are meticulous in packaging everything to prevent damage in transit).

+Another example that was previously broken and now works as of March 2025 is [e+](https://eplus.jp) with American Express issued by American Express National Bank in the U.S. Note that the "overseas" e+ site is separate and has generally broader support for credit cards, whereas the Japanese site requires receiving an SMS code on the Japanese cell phone number you sign up with in addition to generally supporting only Japanese-issued credit cards until the American Express started working.

 ## Situational: geo-blocking